d4rkc0d3r/d4rkAvatarOptimizer/README.md

     * Disable NaNimation toggles
     * Check if your avatar doesn't show anything unwanted with shaders blocked
 In-game, open the action menu (the round one) -> Options -> Avatar -> Fallback Shaders
-  * If anything in-game looks off, fall back to the "Basic" preset
+  * If anything in-game looks off, fall back to the "Standard" preset

 If you want to look into more detail there is an extra document here: [For Advanced Users](./Documentation~/ForAdvancedUsers.md)
 Also read the preset & individual option documentation below.

 ## Presets
-### Basic
+### Standard
-This preset only uses optimizations that don't affect the behavior of the avatar [(some exceptions apply)](./Documentation~/ForAdvancedUsers.md#tradeoffs-of-the-basic-preset)
+This preset only uses optimizations that don't affect the behavior of the avatar [(some exceptions apply)](./Documentation~/ForAdvancedUsers.md#tradeoffs-of-the-standard-preset)
 * Removes unused components, blend shapes & bones from skinned meshes
 * Bakes non animated blend shapes into the mesh
 * Merges all skinned meshes that are always animated in the same way